2

 3

 • The Russian phonology wiki describes standard Russian, I am only interested in it for now.
-Nov 6, 2019 at 4:48
+Commented Nov 6, 2019 at 4:48

 • 1